1monalisa1/01-FinTech-Case-Study/README.md

 	* Future FinTech disrupters entering the market that challenge or improve upon Klarna’s business model

 * *Market Differences Across Borders*
+ 	* Why different services are offered in the countries they serve:
 		* Consumer behavior is different in each country, so the product must iterate to meet the needs and trends of each market.
 		* Bank regulators in different countries have different requirements (Slush Interview).

 ## Results